cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 The objective of this project is to build a pederstrians, vechicles, object regressing model for autonomous driving systems to understand urban scenes and road conditions.
 Object detection is an critical component in self-driving car systems to make precise steering decision to ensure road safety.
 SSD is implemented in this project to regress for estimated bounding box and class label.

 ### Set up:
-This section should contain a brief description of the steps to follow to run the code for this repository.
+This section contains a brief description of the steps to follow to run the code for this repository.

-To run the code for this repository, start by analyzing the Dataset by delving data structure of each frame in the video sequence.
+Start by analyzing the dataset by looking into the data structure of each frame in the video sequence.
 The result is showed at "Exploratory Data Analysis.ipynb" by running the display_instances() function.

 Prepare the setup by loading a pretrained SSD network by the Tf Object Detection API.